WHellhaus/electron-child-ipc-template/README.md

 # Electron Dolphin Launcher

 Clone of `electron-quick-start` for launching Dolphin process.
-Uses ipcMain to send messages from renderer process to main and open file.
-Can be used as template for
+Uses ipcMain to send messages from renderer process to main and open application.
+Can be used as template for launcher

 ## To Use